MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/cloud-recording.md

 ### Turn on or turn off cloud recording

-You can use the Microsoft Teams admin center or PowerShell to set a Teams meeting policy to control whether a user's meetings can be recorded.
+You can use the Microsoft Teams admin center or PowerShell to set a Teams meeting policy to control whether user's meetings can be recorded.

 In the Microsoft Teams admin center, turn on or turn off the **Allow cloud recording** setting in the meeting policy.
 To learn more, see [Manage meeting policies in Teams](meeting-policies-in-teams.md#allow-cloud-recording).